The following are the topics that are going to be covered in this tutorial blog:

 Package UTL_HTTP allows your PL/SQL programs to make hypertext transfer protocol (HTTP) callouts.

-Package UTL_SMTP allows your PL/SQL programs to send electronic mails (emails) over Simple Mail Transfer Protocol (SMTP).
+Package UTL_SMTP allows your PL/SQL programs to send emails over simple mail transfer protocol (SMTP).